-One of Grand Erie's most valuable assets is its visual identity.
+One of Grand Erie's most valuable assets is its corporate identity.
 It is crucial that all school councils use the individual school's identity as well as the Grand Erie District School Board identity in all materials produced.

-School councils are obligated to follow the Visual Identity Policy (SO-25) and the Visual Identity Manual (SO-025-G).
+School councils are obligated to follow the Visual Identity Policy and the visual identity manual.